n8ebel/MarvelAndroid/README.md

 Make sure to check out the documentation provided by Marvel, especially the [Attribution Info](http://developer.marvel.com/).

 ### Recent Updates
+9/1/15 - [Beta 1](https://github.com/n8ebel/Marvel_Android/releases/tag/v0.9) is ready to go!!
+Please try it out, create issues for anything you find that isn't working correctly.
+I will continue building out samples and have a couple additional enhancements on the way.

 8/28/15 - Offical Beta 1 will be out by the end of the month.
 These is now a very basic sample project included in the repo to help get you started playing with the apis.

 8/26/15 - Beta 1 will be released very soon.
 This release will contain functional endpoints to retreive all entity types.
 Method names and class structure might still change however.